heroku/heroku-sbt-plugin/README.md

 addSbtPlugin("com.heroku" % "sbt-heroku" % "0.1.1")
 ```

-If you're not using Play, then you'll also need to you'll also need to add the
+If you're not using Play, then you'll also need to add the
 [sbt-native-packager plugin](https://github.com/sbt/sbt-native-packager).

 Next, add something like this to your `build.sbt`